cnolan3/Cicada-16/HardwareSpec/APU_Architecture.md

 - `0`: No echo is heard (fully dry signal).
 - `15`: Echo is at its loudest (wet signal).
 - **Formula:** `Output = DrySignal + (DelayedSignal * (DSP_WET / 16))`

+## 8. APU Signal and Clock Flow

+This section provides a detailed, step-by-step overview of the entire APU signal path, from individual channel generation to the final mixed output.

+### 8.1.
+The Clock Tree

+The APU uses several different clocks, all derived from the master APU clock, to control different aspects of sound generation.

+-   **Master APU Clock (4.194304 MHz):** The high-speed master clock that drives all APU operations.
+It is divided down to create the other, slower clocks.
+-   **Generator Clocks (Variable):** This is the clock that drives the core sound generators (the pulse wave, wave table, and LFSR).
+Its speed is controlled by the `FREQ` or `CLK_DIV` registers for each channel and determines the fundamental pitch or character of the raw sound.
+-   **Envelope Clock (256 Hz):** A slow, fixed-rate clock.
+256 times per second, it tells the ADSR unit on each channel whether it should increment or decrement its volume according to its current phase (Attack, Decay, or Release).
+-   **Sweep Clock (128 Hz):** A slow, fixed-rate clock.
+128 times per second, it tells the sweep unit on Channel 0 to perform its frequency recalculation.
+-   **Mixer Sample Rate (32,768 Hz):** This is the "heartbeat" of the entire mixing system.
+At every one of these 32,768 ticks per second, the APU performs the full mixing process described below.

+### 8.2.
+The Signal Flow: A Sample's Journey

+The following sequence of events happens 32,768 times per second to produce one final audio sample for the left and right speakers.

+#### **Step 1: Raw Signal Generation**

+For each of the four channels, the APU determines its raw output for the current cycle.
+-   The channel's core generator (pulse, wave, or noise) produces its signal (e.g., a high/low state, a 4-bit sample from RAM, or a 1/0 from the LFSR).
+-   The channel's ADSR unit provides its current 4-bit volume level (0-15).
+-   The raw signal is scaled by this envelope volume.
+This produces the channel's "pre-mix" output signal.

+#### **Step 2: DSP Send (The "Dry" Signal)**

+The APU determines what to send to the DSP's echo/delay effect.
+-   It checks the `DSP_CTRL` register.
+-   It takes the "pre-mix" output from every channel whose corresponding `CHx_IN` bit is set to `1`.
+-   These signals are summed together.
+This combined signal is the "dry" input for the DSP.

+#### **Step 3: The DSP Delay Line**

+The echo effect is processed.
+1.  **Read:** The DSP reads an old sample from its 1KB circular delay buffer.
+The read position is determined by the `DSP_DELAY` register.
+This retrieved sample is the "wet" signal (the echo).
+2.  **Feedback:** This "wet" signal is scaled down by the `DSP_FBACK` value.
+3.  **Write:** The scaled-down feedback signal is added to the "dry" signal from Step 2, and the result is written back into the delay buffer at the current write position.

+#### **Step 4: Final Channel Mixing (Volume & Panning)**

+This is where the `CHx_OUT` registers are used.
+The APU calculates the final mix for the left and right speakers, starting with two empty accumulators, `FinalLeft` and `FinalRight`.

+For each of the four channels:
+1. It takes the channel's "pre-mix" output from Step 1.
+2. It looks at the channel's `CHx_OUT` register (`F584` - `F587`).
+3. The pre-mix signal is scaled by the `VOL_L` nibble (0-15) and added to the `FinalLeft` accumulator.
+4. The pre-mix signal is scaled by the `VOL_R` nibble (0-15) and added to the `FinalRight` accumulator.

+After this process is complete for all four channels, `FinalLeft` and `FinalRight` contain the complete "dry" mix, perfectly panned and with individual channel volumes applied.

+#### **Step 5: DSP Return (The "Wet" Signal)**

+The "wet" signal (the echo read from the delay buffer in Step 3) is now added to the final mix.
+-   The wet signal is scaled by the `DSP_WET` register value.
+-   This scaled echo is added to *both* the `FinalLeft` and `FinalRight` accumulators.

+#### **Step 6: Master Volume & Output**

+This is the final stage before the sound is sent to the speakers.
+-   The `FinalLeft` signal is scaled by the master left volume (`MIX_VOL_L`).
+-   The `FinalRight` signal is scaled by the master right volume (`MIX_VOL_R`).
+-   These two resulting values are the final samples sent to the digital-to-analog converter (DAC).